 - Teaching is a national labour market.
 The 2010 ABS statistics showed that 320 South Australian teachers were seeking registration in another jurisdiction compared with 177 seeking registration in South Australia.
-This appears to be consistent with the outflow of young South Australians outside of the state that has occurred from the 1990s. - Only aggregate data was available on the Catholic and Independent sector and this restricted the capacity to provide more detailed forecasts at the state level. - The importance in factoring in the difference between 'potential' and 'active' supply.
-Analysis of the Department's employable teacher register (ETR) indicated that of the approximately 8000 persons on the ETR only 30% were active with the remaining 70% of the ETR not considered active.
-The actual number looking for work at any one time was only about 1000 of the potential pool of 8000.
+This appears to be consistent with the outflow of young South Australians outside of the state that has occurred from the 1990s. - Only aggregate data was available on the Catholic and Independent sector and this restricted the capacity to provide more detailed forecasts at the state level.

-1 Australian Government Productivity Commission Research Report; Schools Workforce, April 2012.
+&lt;sup>1 Australian Government Productivity Commission Research Report; Schools Workforce, April 2012.

-2 The Teacher Education Taskforce Monograph 2; Teacher Supply and Demand in South Australia Beyond 2010, March 2012.
+&lt;sup>2 The Teacher Education Taskforce Monograph 2; Teacher Supply and Demand in South Australia Beyond 2010, March 2012.